First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Spectra Stacking Method

 The uncertainties in $\rm EW_{out}$ and $v_{\rm out}$ are estimated from our bootstrap analysis.
 We apply the aforementioned \texttt{boxcar} measurement to each of the 1000 bootstrap spectra, thereby generating distributions of $\rm EW_{out}$ and $v_{\rm out}$.
 The $1\sigma$ uncertainty for each parameter is then quoted as the standard deviation of its respective distribution.

 The \texttt{boxcar} method, while model-independent, can yield non-physical results under specific conditions.
-In the typical observed outflows, one expects $\rm EW_{out}>0$ and $v_{\rm out}<0$.
-However, in the presence of significant noise or complex kinematics, the method may produce $\rm EW_{out}<0$ or $v_{\rm out}>0$.
-We note that $\rm EW_{out}<0$ indicates more absorption in the red wing, which is suggestive of inflow features.
+In the typical observed outflows, one expects $\rm EW_{out}>0$ and $v_{\rm out}>0$.
+However, in the presence of significant noise or complex kinematics, the method may produce $\rm EW_{out}<0$ or $v_{\rm out}<0$.
+The robustness of the signal can be evaluated through our bootstrapping analysis.
+We note that if the 1$\sigma$ lower limit of $\rm EW_{out}$ is less than zero, the outflow is not statistically significant.
+In such cases, according to Equation \ref{eq:vout}, the derived $v_{\rm out}$ becomes unstable to and may diverge to spuriously large values.
+We note that the robust detection of $\rm EW_{out}<0$ indicates more absorption in the red wing, which is suggestive of inflow features.
 However, this method tailored for outflow characterization is not suitable for the corresponding analysis.
-When $\rm EW_{out}$ is small, the derived $v_{\rm out}$ becomes unstable to and may diverge to spuriously large values, which should be treated with caution.

 To validate the robustness of our stacking analysis, we also implement the same \texttt{boxcar} measurement on individual galaxy spectra.
 First we identify potential outflow candidates by conducting a visual inspection of all JWST spectra which covers \ion{Mg}{2} region, selecting those with discernible \ion{Mg}{2} absorption features.
 For these candidates, we calculate the \ion{Mg}{2} absorption EW by integrating the absorbed flux between $2790\ \rm\AA$ and $2808\ \rm\AA$.
-The uncertainty in the EW, $\rm EW\_err$, is derived from the error of the flux densities.
-We then apply a S/N cut of $\rm EW\_err>5$, which yields a final sample of 42 individual JWST spectra with significant \ion{Mg}{2} absorption.
+The uncertainty in the EW, $\rm EW_{\rm err}$, is derived from the error of the flux densities.
+We then apply a S/N cut of $\rm EW_{\rm err}>5$, which yields a final sample of 42 individual JWST spectra with significant \ion{Mg}{2} absorption.
 The properties and spectra of these sources are tabulated and presented in the Appendix \ref{sec:inds}.